 The libcurl project takes security seriously.
 The library is written with caution and precautions are taken to mitigate many kinds of risks encountered while operating with potentially malicious servers on the Internet.
 It is a powerful library, however, which allows application writers to make trade-offs between ease of writing and exposure to potential risky operations.
 If used the right way, you can use libcurl to transfer data pretty safely.

-If you use a command line tool (such as curl) that uses libcurl, and you give options to the tool on the command line those options can very likely get read by other users of your system when they use 'ps' or other tools to list currently running processes.
+If you use a command line tool (such as curl) that uses libcurl, and you give options to the tool on the command line those options can get read by other users of your system when they use ps or other tools to list currently running processes.

 For applications that enable .netrc use, a user who manage to set the right URL might then be possible to pass on passwords.

 Many of the protocols libcurl supports send name and password unencrypted as clear text (HTTP Basic authentication, FTP, TELNET etc).
-It is very easy for anyone on your network or a network nearby yours to just fire up a network analyzer tool and eavesdrop on your passwords.
-Don't let the fact that HTTP Basic uses base64 encoded passwords fool you.
-They may not look readable at a first glance, but they very easily "deciphered" by anyone within seconds.
+It is easy for anyone on your network or a network nearby yours to just fire up a network analyzer tool and eavesdrop on your passwords. do not let the fact that HTTP Basic uses base64 encoded passwords fool you.
+They may not look readable at a first glance, but they are easily "deciphered" by anyone within seconds.

-To avoid this problem, use an authentication mechanism or other protocol that doesn't let snoopers see your password: Digest, CRAM-MD5, Kerberos, SPNEGO or NTLM authentication.
+To avoid this problem, use an authentication mechanism or other protocol that does not let snoopers see your password: Digest, CRAM-MD5, Kerberos, SPNEGO or NTLM authentication.
 Or even better: use authenticated protocols that protect the entire connection and everything sent over it.

-Protocols that don't have any form of cryptographic authentication cannot with any certainty know that they communicate with the right remote server.
+Protocols that do not have any form of cryptographic authentication cannot with any certainty know that they communicate with the right remote server.